drudchenko/office-booking/README.md

 # What
 Just a test application, which provides API for booking office spots for the team.
+Includes also use management.

 # Why
 for fun and to explore the functionality of Visual Studio Code :-)